This post may contain affiliate links. Please read our disclosure for more info.

 Just like all other methods, this one doesn’t have a 100% success rate.
 If you manage to make some progress with it, repeat it again to completely get rid of the blockage.

-When debris like grease and hair clog your drain, something as simple as boiling water may be all you’ll need.
-It is one of the simplest fixes out there and something anybody can do.
+When debris like grease and hair clog your drain, something as simple as boiling water or just fairly hot water may be all you’ll need.
+Boiling water is one of the simplest fixes out there and something anybody can do.

 To unclog the pipes with boiling water, try the following steps:

 - Use your stove to heat half a gallon of water.

 - Pour boiling water into the clogged drain.

 - Run tap water to see if the clog is still there.
 Repeat the process if there are no changes, or if you have a slow drain.

 An important thing to mention here is that boiling water can melt plastic.
 Therefore, if your drain is connected to PVC pipes, you’d best avoid using boiling water.

 Sometimes, even a couple of tries with boiling water won’t dislodge the clog.
 If this happens to you, simply move to another method.

 Another simple solution is using a plunger.
 It’s something all of us have in our homes.
 While you can use a standard plunger for your clogged drain, flat-bottomed plungers work the best.